MareliBasson/expenses-app-challenge/README.md

 -   How to setup a image uploader using Firebase (my first attempt at image uploading before I realised the API includes an Express server)
 -   Debugging an Internal Server Error - the cause was the content-type header I'd set on the form-data call for receipts
 -   How to add new properties to an array of nested objects using this.setState and prevState - I used this to create a userName property and then confirm there were no repeat usernames with \_.uniqBy - the idea was to allow users to filter by username, but since all the usernames were unique I abandoned this feature.
--   Working with React's Context API
+-   Working with React's Context API and Hooks

 ## What I need to improve on